hiroyuki-goto-gree/draft-goto-httpbis-preload-frame/draft-goto-httpbis-preload-frame.md

 # PRELOAD Frame Extension        {#preload-extension}
 Preload Frame Extension does not define a new format to convey preload information.
 It uses the already defined Link HTTP header.
 However, it is not an HTTP response carried in this frame, and it is not associated with an HTTP request to an authority.
 Therefore, the server MUST store only information about Preload{{Preload}} in this frame to avoid confusion in the implementation.

 Open Question: In the above, the PRELOAD frame is allowed to carry only information about Preload{{Preload}}.
 However, adapting security policies such as HSTS more quickly improves security.
 But it is not associated with any specific request.
 It is possible to indicate the domain to which the policy applies by specifying the target domain (matching with SNI's HostName) in the PRELOAD frame.
-Does this introduce any security issues?
+Does this introduce any semantics or security issues?

 Since this frame does not represent an HTTP response, it does not have a context for header compression, is not possible to use a dynamic table for encoding or decoding HTTP responses.
 Since the Preload{{Preload}} frame may be ignored by the received endpoint the dynamic header table MUST NOT be updated.